mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 This does require some design _taste_, but all engineers I know have developed that over the years of building user interface.
 Tailwind's sytem lets them turn that taste into implementation without requiring a lot of design _skill_ — it helps them cross ["the gap"](https://vimeo.com/85040589).

 Tailwind's system is a masterpiece of design.
-Developers all around the world feel empowered by it and rightfully love it.
+I and many other developers all around the world feel empowered by and love it.

 ### The problem with Tailwind.css

 Tailwind.css (the atomic CSS framework) is simply a delivery mechanism for the system that allows developers to apply it to their UIs.
 However, we have learned over the past decade that [atomic CSS has downsides](https://jxnblk.com/blog/two-steps-forward/):

 - Users still have to add a separate setup for the [custom CSS they inevitably need](https://twitter.com/kentcdodds/status/1240868842361913347) (coined ["bailwind"](https://twitter.com/samselikoff/status/1251637275412357121)).
 You cannot get by on _just_ Tailwind.css in the real world.
 - More importantly, atomic CSS does not scale as well as it should.
-No tooling can extract the _per-page_ critical CSS, so developers are always shipping more CSS to the browser than necessary.
-The bigger and more dynamic the app, the slower the performance.
+No tooling can extract the _per-page_ critical CSS, so developers are shipping more CSS to the browser than necessary.
+The bigger and more dynamic the app, the more noticeable the unnecessary bundle size.[^1]

 At the same time, it's undeniable that the developer experience of Tailwind.css is fantastic.
-It does require learning a custom vocabulary, but once you get used to it you feel like you are flying.
+It does require learning a custom vocabulary, but once you get used to it you feel like you are flying!

 ### Tailwind without the downsides